NagwangGyamtso/learning-library/analytics-library/oas-retail-qsr/intro/intro.md

 ### Prerequisites
 -	Internet Access
 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.
->**Note:** If you have a **Free Trial** account, when your Free Trial expires, your account will be converted to an **Always Free** account.
-You will not be able to conduct Free Tier workshops unless the Always Free environment is available.

 This concludes this lab.
 You may now **proceed to the next lab.**